Erin McGreehan

-Erin McGreehan (born July 1982) is an Irish Fianna Fáil politician who has served as a Senator since June 2020, after being nominated by the Taoiseach.
+Erin McGreehan (born July 1982) is an Irish Fianna Fáil politician who has served as a Teachta Dála (TD) for the Louth constituency since the 2024 general election.
+She previously served as a Senator from 2020 to 2024, after being nominated by the Taoiseach.

 Early life

-McGreehan grew up in Castletowncooley, a townland in the north of County Louth, and attended Bush Post Primary School.
+McGreehan grew up in Castletowncooley, a townland in the north of County Louth, and attended Mullaghbuoy National School and Bush Post Primary School.